Must-know Malaysia Leave Types and Overtime Pay Rates

 • Send a notice of termination;

-during the period in which she is entitled to maternity leave.
+during the period in which you are entitled to maternity leave.

-While on paid maternity leave, a working mother is entitled to any of the following salary disbursement options from her company – whichever offers her more:
+While on paid maternity leave, you are also entitled to any of the following salary disbursement options from her company (the option that offers more pay will be used):

-• Her Ordinary Rate of Pay per Maternity Leave Day
+• Your Ordinary Rate of Pay per Maternity Leave Day

 • A Rate of Pay prescribed by the Minister per Maternity Leave Day

-Moreover, a working mother should notify her company of her upcoming maternity leave within 60 days before her expected confinement date.
-If she were to go on maternity leave without notifying her employer, the employer may suspend the employee’s maternity allowance until the appropriate notice is given to her company.
+However, you should notify her company of her upcoming maternity leave within 60 days before your expected confinement date.
+If you were to go on maternity leave without notifying your employer, they may suspend your maternity allowance until the appropriate notice is given to the company.

 Paternity Leave in Malaysia

-Previously, the statue does not cover paternity leave; hence, new fathers in Malaysia were not entitled to paid paternity leave.
-Companies had to offer paternity leave based on their own policy.
-In fact, it was common for private sector companies to offer 1-3 days of paid paternity leave.
+The law on paternity leave is new to Malaysian employees, as paternity leave was not previously mandated by law.
+This meant that new fathers in Malaysia were not entitled to paid paternity leave.
+Companies had to offer paternity leave based on their own HR policies.
+However, despite the fact that it wasn’t legally mandated, it was common for private sector companies to offer 1-3 days of paid paternity leave to their male employees.

 Thankfully, The Employment (Amendment) Bill 2021 now introduces seven consecutive days of paid paternity leave (for up to five births) for married male employees.